hugke729/RidgeTrappedWave/README.md

 # RidgeTrappedWave
-Python code to calculate properties of an internal Kelvin wave propagating alongside a ridge.
+Python code to calculate properties of an internal Kelvin wave propagating alongside a ridge, step, or coast.

+The code was originally designed solely for ridge, but was later adapted to the coastal case as well.

 <img src="ridge_trapped_wave_schematic.png" height="264" width="370" >